julianeisel/Blender-HIG/docs/index.md

 # Blender Human Interface Guidelines

-!!! attention "Not an Offician Site"
+!!! attention "Not an Official Site"
     No content on any of the pages here are official.
 This is just a setup for experimental purposes.

 <!-- In the attention header for now. -->